patrick-russell/fullcontacter/README.rst

 TODO
 ----

+support vcard
 Test coverage.
-Ditch urllib2 for Requests.
 Implement a better API and include more of the lookup options, including account status.

 Random
 ------

 First attempt at releasing something to the public.
 I’m pretty new to this, tips, ideas, criticism, all welcome.

 Copyright
 ---------